audius/route-graph/README.md

 ## Requirements

 You will need `graphviz` to be installed.
-If `graphviz` is not available on your system the graph can be created.
+If `graphviz` is not available on your system the graph can not be created.

 `route-graph` has to be executed with `sudo`.